fredhsu/ceos-docs/README.md

 # ceos-docs
-cEOSr is a containerized version of EOS, design to run as the network control plane in a Kubernetes cluster.
+CloudEOS-Container is a containerized version of EOS, design to run as the network control plane in a Kubernetes cluster.
 It can be deployed in parallel with other CNI providers, allowing different network security policy implementations to be used with the EOS network control plane.
-In this release, cEOSr has been tested with the Calico CNI for policy, and is designed as a layer 3 solution, creating a BGP Peering relationship to the top of rack (ToR) switch.
+In this release, CloudEOS has been tested with the Calico CNI for policy, and is designed as a layer 3 solution, creating a BGP Peering relationship to the top of rack (ToR) switch.

+## Supported versions
+CloudEOS has been tested with the following software versions:
+* Kubernetes 1.16
+* CentOS 7.6
+* Red Hat Enterprise Linux 7.6
+* Ubuntu 16.04
+* Docker CE 18.09.6
+* Docker EE

 ## Design Goals
 There are a few guiding design goals with cEOSr:
 * Provide a Kubernetes native deployment model